jeffh/YACS/README.md

     python manage.py import_catalog_data  # imports from RPI course catalog
     python manage.py create_section_cache # creates cache for generating schedules
     ```

+    It is ok for these commands to emit parse errors.

 5. Check it out by running the dev server `python manage.py runserver` and pointing your
    browser to [http://localhost:8000/][local] and viola!